M3-org/m3tv/README.md

 - [ ] Write some implementation notes, specifically how hyperfy has used this
 - [ ] Open source our pet spec validation js method
 - [ ] Add some example pets (json + files)
+- [ ] Consider something like \*.verse.json as an abstract for all interoperable objects, with the only requirement being `type` and `version` fields.
+Each spec defines all other fields independently.

 ---